theo-armour/theo-armour.github.io/posts/ageism.md

 ## https://en.wikipedia.org/wiki/Stereotype_embodiment_theory

-Stereotype embodiment theory (SET) is a theoretical model first posited by psychologist Becca Levy to explain the process by which age stereotypes influence the health of older adults.[1]
+> Stereotype embodiment theory (SET) is a theoretical model first posited by psychologist Becca Levy to explain the process by which age stereotypes influence the health of older adults.
 There are multiple well-documented effects of age stereotypes on a number of cognitive and physical outcomes (including memory, cardiovascular reactivity, and longevity).

-SET explains these findings according to a three-step process:
+> SET explains these findings according to a three-step process:

 * Age stereotypes are internalized from the host culture at a young age.
 * At some point, these age stereotype become "self stereotypes" about oneself as an aging individual.
 * These self-stereotypes are then consciously and unconsciously activated to exert their effects on individual health.

+***

 ## What I see

 * In modern first world circumstances
 * the fourth age peeps recuse themselves from participation in the day-to-day world
-* Third age peeps prepare for the recusion be becoming consumeers - reading bboks, watching TV, attending performances and incessant traveling
+* Third age peeps prepare for the recusion be becoming consumers - reading books, watching TV, attending performances and incessant traveling

 The aged are